 As with most other purchases I spent way more time than most would find reasonable researching and thinking before finally pulling the trigger and buying a Fiskars mower.
 I felt that given the smaller footprint of our lawn Fiskars push mower was a logical next step in my quest to become less ICE-dependent with all the side benefits that come with it – mainly less maintenance and noise.
 Reducing our household pollution a tiny bit less was also something that made me feel OK about a large chunk of cash disappearing from my wallet.
 I’ve become quite spending-averse after deciding to obliterate our mortgage and achieve financial freedom after the birth of our son.

 The new mower arrived at a great time.
 It was spring and our fescue grass was just coming out of hibernation.
 My gas mower was getting harder and harder to start.
 I replaced the spark plug, air filter and engine oil which made no difference whatsoever.
 Fiskars, on the other hand, had none of those issues.
-After an easy assembly process the reel mower was ready.
+After an easy assembly process the reel mower was ready (and so was my new best hose reel).
 No gas, no pulling – just push and go!
 The grass was tall, dry and ready for a haircut.

 That first mowing session was a revelation.

 SILENCE: I could hear the birds chirping and my son playing nearby.
 YouTube videos were right… and then some!